White Sox vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have come away with 35 wins in the 107 contests they have been listed as the underdogs in this season.
+- The White Sox have been victorious in 35, or 32.4%, of the 108 contests they have been chosen as underdogs in this season.

-- The White Sox have an implied victory probability of 40% according to the moneyline set for this matchup.

-- Games involving Chicago have gone over the total set by sportsbooks in 69 of 155 chances this season.
+- Chicago and its opponents have gone over the total this season in 69 of its 156 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!